 4. Remove the Round 1 Plate and holder from the ice bucket and place on a flat surface.
-Seal Round 1 Plate with an adhesive 96-well plate seal cover.
+Seal the Round 1 Plate with an adhesive 96-well plate seal cover.

-Note: Plate sealer is included in Accessory Box 1.
+Note: A plate sealer in included in the Accessories box.